Frequently asked questions.

 Out of an abundance of caution, our artists will not knowingly tattoo anyone who is pregnant.
 And while there’s no evidence to suggest that tattooing poses a risk to a breastfeeding mother’s baby, there’s always the possibility of developing an infection during the healing process and medications used to treat that are incompatible with nursing.

 It depends on the tattoo’s size and complexity, the pace at which the artist works, and your patience.
-Small pieces can be done in 1-3 hours but a more complex design can take upwards of 10 hours.
-Large tattoos usually require more than 1 session.
+Small pieces can be done in 20 min but a more complex design can take upwards of 6 hours.
+Larger tattoos usually require more than 1 session.
 In many cases, the artist will complete the outline in the first sitting and then work on coloring and shading in subsequent sessions.
 Your artist can let you know how many sittings your tattoo requires and how many hours each session will take.
 Either way, give your artist ample time to work their magic.
 A rushed tattoo is always a bad tattoo.

 Are there any limits to what (or where) my artist will tattoo?